 The blockchain sphere has become the field of competition.
 Namely, IBM is obviously one of the companies with an extremely high number of blockchain-related patents.
 The increase in the number of such patents is close to 300% a year.
 The good thing is that there is enough room for anyone who would like to come on board.
 Blockchain has many different applications.
 Nevertheless, the main focus so far has been on money transfers and supply chain management.
 And it seems that IBM has found its counterpart.
 Apparently, IBM and Alibaba are joining what seems to be, a blockchain race.

 The US-based giant, IBM, is the leading American company in the field of blockchain solutions.
 It has been assessed that IBM has some 108 active patent families.
 Just to make a comparison, the Bank of America has 52, for example, while Intel is way below with 35 active patent families.

-IBM also leads the way in employing blockchain experts, which shows their dedication to the further development in the blockchain field.
-Simultaneously, the famous Oracle took the second place with half the number of blockchain-related job openings.
+IBM also leads the way in employing blockchain experts, which shows their dedication to further development in the blockchain field.
+Simultaneously, the famous Oracle took second place with half the number of blockchain-related job openings.

 IBM and World Wire Platform

 Probably the strongest aspect that puts IBM at the forefront of the blockchain world is their World Wire service.
 Basically, World Wire uses blockchain technology and the Stellar protocol to enable cross-border payments to complete in minutes.
 As a reminder, the financial institutions worldwide have been using SWIFT for years.
 However, the downside to SWIFT is that it takes up to three days to complete the transaction.
 With World Wire, the transfer completes within a few minutes.
 Therefore, the result is beyond compare.